gnramsay/react-weather-app/README.md

 ## Plans

+### Improvements to Add

-- responsive design.
+- Responsive design.
-- add Dark/Light mode.
+- Add Dark/Light mode.
-- fix the min/max temp bug.
-- fix the forecast bug (it's not actually 7 days shown, but 7 3-hour periods).
-- change CSS to use css-modules, and rewrite as SCSS.
+- Change CSS to use css-modules, and rewrite as SCSS.
-- pull more metadata from the weather API.
+- Pull more metadata from the weather API.
-- default to current location (if available) for weather data.
+- Default to current location (if available) for weather data (detect closest city/town).
+- Choose between Metric or Imperial units.
+- Save and show multiple cities or areas.

+### Bugs to Fix

+- Fix the min/max temp bug.
+- Fix the forecast bug (it's not actually 7 days shown, but 7 3-hour periods).
-- fix the search, only shows 5 options and does not get next page or beyond.
+- Fix the search, only shows 5 options and does not get next page or beyond.
-- choose between Metric or Imperial units.
-- save and show multiple cities or areas.